-Following a DUI sentencing, you must complete a drug and alcohol education program, which teaches you about the dangers of driving under the influence.
+Following a DUI sentencing, the law states you must complete a drug and alcohol education program, which teaches you about the dangers of driving under the influence.
 These programs cost you additional fees in addition to the legal fees you already have to pay.

 The education programs also include a DUI evaluation, where an evaluator asks you questions about how alcohol and drugs affect your life.
 If the evaluator believes that you are dependent on drugs or alcohol, you may be required to enter into a substance abuse treatment program before you can get your license back.

 No matter the state in which you face conviction for a DUI, you have to undergo a license suspension period, at the very least.
 If it is your first DUI, you may have a license suspension for a few months while you go through probation and the drug and alcohol education program.